Hashtag Web3 Logo

 How to Get a Job in DeFi with No Experience

 A practical guide to breaking into the world of Decentralized Finance.
-Learn how to build the necessary skills and a 'proof of work' portfolio to land a job in DeFi, even without prior experience.
+Learn how to build the necessary skills and a 'proof of work' portfolio to land a.

 Decentralized Finance (DeFi) is the engine room of Web3, a multi-billion dollar ecosystem dedicated to rebuilding the financial system on open blockchains.
 It's also one of the most exciting and intellectually challenging sectors to work in.
 But for newcomers, the barrier to entry can seem incredibly high.
 Job descriptions are filled with jargon like "impermanent loss," "MEV," and "yield farming."
 How can you possibly get a job in this space with no prior "crypto" experience?